 Trans Patients with Chronic Illness

-This also unfortunately happens in reverse, as well.
+Unfortunately, this happens in reverse as well.
 There are many trans-affirming doctors and surgeons who fail to provide whole-body wellness.
 The results of this may be relatively benign or scarring.
 The latter was the case of Ariel losing his areolar grafts in gender affirmation surgery due to a reported autoimmune condition.

 What We Can Do